 Notices issued during a critical contingency under Regulation 53 (examples given below) will be sent to all parties in Appendix 4.

-It will be the responsibility of these parties to determine what actions they may need to take as result of receiving a notice.
+- It will be the responsibility of these parties to determine what actions they may need to take as result of receiving a noticeAll parties must decide what action to take based on the notice. - If Firstgas becomes aware of non-compliance with curtailment or restoration directives, it must inform the CCO in writing.